March 28, 2017

 Library, office equipment, instruments, and furnishings of a minister, attorney, physician, surgeon, dentist, veterinarian, or chiropractor up to $1,000.
 (427.040)

 The greater of the following: 30 times the federal minimum hourly wage per week or minimum of 75% of disposable weekly earnings.
-Judge may approve more for low income debtors.
+A judge can approve more for low-income debtors.
 (427.010)

 Any property up to $1,000 (427.160)

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Kentucky.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
 In addition, Kentucky may have changed the amounts since this list was last updated.
 Consider checking with your local bankruptcy court or an attorney.